-Since our inception, we have not generated any revenue from product sales or any other sources and have incurred significant operating losses.
+We have incurred net losses since inception.
+We have not generated any revenue from product sales or any other sources and have incurred significant operating losses.
 We have not yet commercialized any products and we do not expect to generate revenue from sales of any drug candidates for at least several years, if ever.

-To date, we have financed our operations through private placements of preferred stock, issuances of common stock and convertible debt.
-Through March 31, 2022, we had received gross proceeds of \$269.1 million from sales of our preferred stock, issuances of common stock and our issuance of convertible debt.
-As of March 31, 2022, we had cash, cash equivalents and investments of \$183.2 million.
+Our operations have been financed primarily by net proceeds from the sale and issuance of our convertible preferred stock, net proceeds from our IPO, and the issuance of convertible debt.

+As of March 31, 2023, we had cash, cash equivalents and investments of \$103.5 million.